 In: Mascaras That Do It All

 There once was a time when, if you wanted lashes with maximum impact, you'd have to layer on primers and multiple mascara formulas to make even the slightest bit of difference.
 (Where did we even find the time?)
 But not anymore.
 Nowadays, mascara formulators have really upped their game, funneling everything we love into a single tube.
-There are now a plethora of mascaras that boast lengthening, curling, tinting and volumising benefits in a single do-it-all formula.
+There are now a plethora of mascaras that boast lengthening, curling, tinting, and volumizing benefits in a single do-it-all formula.

 YSL Beauty's new mascara seriously impressed us when we put it to the test.
 It practically douses each and every lash in plenty of products without going spiky and spidery.
 It also dries to leave a fan of feathery lashes not too dissimilar from a set of falsies.

 The minuscule hooks at the end of each and every bristle are what makes Nars's Audacious mascara so brilliant at lengthening and curling, but it's the waxy formula that does the job of darkening and volumizing each lash.